CDC replication

 Tables without primary keys

-Incremental CDC updates are not emitted for source tables without primary keys.
-When syncing from such tables, Polytomic offers a the Mirror table without a unique identifier boolean option to decide behaviour:
+Incremental CDC updates is not supported by default for tables without primary keys.
+When syncing from such tables, Polytomic offers a Mirror table without a unique identifier boolean option to decide behaviour:

 When turned on, replicating the source table involves querying and copying it in one transaction.
 This may be infeasible if the table is large.

 When turned off, replicating the source table results in the destination table being append-only, where each row update in the source table results in a new row in the destination table.
-This is recommended if the source table is large.
+This is recommended if the source table is large (common with event tables).

 Polytomic ignores this setting when replicating tables with primary keys.